 This last aspect in particular has attracted Heller’s attention.
 The machine tool manufacturer knows what impact machine downtime can have and how important it therefore is to continuously monitor all its machines.
 When Heller service technicians reported that customers were also looking for a solution in this area, this motivated creativity within the DN and Service Product Development departments.
 And so the idea for the Heller Services Interface app was born.
 The app visualizes the status and operating data of machines in a clear and transparent interface.
 Zapf and his team asked themselves two critical questions in this project: How do app users, that is, customers, get the machine data onto their browser-based device – and what about industrial security in this area?
 They held intensive meetings with Siemens to answer these questions and come up with a solution.

 The idea behind the app is easily explained: In a first step, Sinumerik Integrate makes critical machine status and operating data available in the cloud.
-Regarding the platform, the company opted for MindSphere, the open, cloud-based IoT operating system from Siemens, because it allows the required data to be retrieved by the app and visualizes it on a mobile device in the Heller Services Interface.
+Regarding the platform, the company opted for MindSphere, the leading industrial IoT as a service solution from Siemens, because it allows the required data to be retrieved by the app and visualizes it on a mobile device in the Heller Services Interface.
 In addition, because industrial security is a top priority, Siemens used only the latest security and encryption technologies to record, transmit, archive, and process the data in MindSphere.

 Some customers have been testing an initial version of the app since May.
 If the app continues to run in a stable manner, it can be rolled out as early as the end of the year.
 However, Heller did not have to face the actual challenge until after the Heller Services Interface was developed.
 As Zapf explains: “To our customers, our app, and in particular everything that happens with the data from the machines’ monitors, was initially very abstract.
 We had to develop trust and explain to them that this really would deliver significant benefits and value added and ultimately save them money.”